fenago/deep-learning-time-series-forecasting/chapter_08/Lab4.md

 ```

-Now that we know how to prepare data for multi-step forecasting, let’s look at a 1D CNN
+Now that we know how to prepare data for multi-step forecasting, let's look at a 1D CNN
 model that can learn this mapping.

 #### Vector Output Model